Bay, Laguna: History

-Just like the rest of the archipelago, the town of Bay has no record before the coming of Spaniards in the 18th century.
-Bay existed long before the coming of Spaniards.
-The Chinese must have come to the lakeshore towns to trade as early as the 9th century.
-The earliest account of Bay appeared in the conquest of island of Luzon published in April 20, 1572.
-It was described a great lake of fresh water, 12-league wide and very deep.
-The villages around the lake had about 25,000 inhabitants when Captain Juan de Salcedo arrived in the area.
+Like much of the Philippine archipelago, the town of Bay has no surviving records from before the arrival of Spanish conquistadors, despite having existed earlier.
+It is believed that Chinese traders were already visiting lakeshore settlements as early as the 9th century.
+The earliest recorded account of Bay appears in a document on the conquest of Luzon dated April 20, 1572.
+It described a large and very deep freshwater lake, about 12 leguas wide, with surrounding villages inhabited by approximately 25,000 people at the time Captain Juan de Salcedo arrived in the area.

-Bay is one of the oldest towns in Laguna province, and was the province's first capital.
+Bay is one of the oldest towns in Laguna province and was its first capital.
 Its original territory covered the areas that are now known as Los Baños, Calauan, Alaminos and San Pablo (in addition to its current territory).
 The Spaniards pronounced the name of the town "Bah-ee" while the natives called it "Bah-eh."
-Either way, the similarity in spelling has led to the misconception that the town was named after Laguna de Bay.
-Instead, the Spaniards named the lake after this ancient Tagalog community.
+The similarity in spelling has led to the misconception that the town was named after Laguna de Bay, even as the Spaniards named the lake after this ancient Tagalog community.

-The "official" recorded history of Bay, may be gleaned from Gaspar de San Agustin's Conquestas de las Islas Filipinas of 1963 and Fr.
-Joaquin Martines de Zuniga's status of the Philippine Islands in 1800.
-Miguel Lopez de Legaspi, after establishing the city of Manila on June 24, 1571, ordered the exploration and pacification of the surrounding villages and settlements.
-Martin de Goiti led a contingent towards Pampanga while Juan de Salcedo Legaspi's 22-year-old grandson led a contingent up to the Pasig River towards the inter lands of Laguna de Bay.
+The "official" recorded history of Bay may be gleaned from the Augustinian Gaspar de San Agustín's Conquistas de las Islas Filipinas (1565-1615) and Fr.
+Joaquín Mártines de Zúñiga's Status of the Philippine Islands in 1800.
+Miguel López de Legaspi, after having established the City of Manila on June 24, 1571, ordered the exploration and pacification of the surrounding villages and settlements.
+Martín de Goiti led a contingent northward to Pampanga, while Juan de Salcedo, Legaspi's 22-year-old grandson, led his own party eastward up the Pasig River towards Laguna de Bay.

 With him was Fr.
-Alonzo Alvarado, an Augustinian who was very zealous in converting the natives.
-From Taytay and Cainta in Manila, Salcedo proceeded to Bay, Liliw, Nagcarlan and Majayjay and to other towns where up-on Fr.
-Alvarado's intercession, the natives surrendered peacefully with Fray Diego de Espinar and 60 men.
-He followed the rugged trails of the mountainous village of Sampaloc towards the Bicol Region to look for gold which he found in the gold mines besides the Bicol River.
+Alonzo Alvarado, an Augustinian very zealous in converting the natives.
+From what are now Taytay and Cainta, Salcedo proceeded to Bay, Liliw, Nagcarlan, and Majayjay and other towns, where upon Fr.
+Alvarado's intercession, the natives surrendered peacefully to them with Fray Diego de Espinar and 60 men.
+He followed the rugged trails of the mountainous village of Sampaloc (now San Pablo) southeast towards the Bicol Region to find gold, which was in mines along the Bicol River in Camarines Sur.